jborozdina/gloseval-dev/README.md

       - copy docker-compose.yml file to your host machine and change it with setting DISPLAY variable to your X client ip
       - open a docker console here and run the ``` docker-compose up``` command.
 This will pull the images for IDE and MongoDB and start the docker containers.
 As a result of successfull containers' start, the X terminal window will open.

-   5. Build Synereo backend projects with IntelliJ IDEA
+   5. Build Synereo backend projects with IntelliJ IDEA:

      - in the X terminal window of the IDE docker container first clone gloseval-dev project from Github to the current dirrectory (/home/dev).
 Enter into /gloseval-dev directory, move /lib folder, /project folder and build.sbt file to the /home/dev directory, return to /home/dev and remove /gloseval-dev folder.
      - clone GlosEval, AgentServices and SpecialK projects from Github to /home/dev directory